-Darjeeling, the glorious hill station is now overrun by tourists and too much chaos has weakened its natural beauty.
-If you want to spend two or three days in a quiet hilly place surrounded by nature, then Chota Mangwa, an offbeat ecotourism destination can be your next choice.
-It is an eco-village situated at the top of the Mangwa hill in Darjeeling district away from the crowd noise.
+Darjeeling, the glorious hill station, is now overrun by tourists, and too much chaos has weakened its natural beauty.
+If you want to spend two or three days in a quiet hilly place surrounded by nature, then Chota Mangwa, an offbeat ecotourism destination at an altitude of 6000 ft., can be your next choice for travelling.
+It is an eco-village situated at the top of the Mangwa hill in the Darjeeling district, away from the crowd noise.

-The view of Kalimpong and the mountains in Sikkim looks spectacular from this place.
-There is only one place to stay- Darjeeling Blossom Eco-Tourism Complex that does not offer high-end amenities like a city but beautiful cozy cottages, a colorful garden, mouth-watering delicious food and an awesome view around.
+The view of Kalimpong and the mountains in Sikkim looks spectacular from Chota Mangwa.
+There is only one place to stay- Darjeeling Blossom Eco-Tourism Complex, which does not offer high-end amenities like a city but beautiful cosy cottages, a colourful garden, mouth-watering delicious food, and an awesome view around.

 How to reach Chota Mangwa?

-If you are coming by train then from NJP, you have to book a car and it takes almost two and a half hours to reach Chota Mangwa via Teesta Bazar.
-And if you are planning to travel by airplane, then from Bagdogra airport you will also need to follow the same direction.
-If you stay at Darjeeling then Chota Mangwa is one and half hours drive from Darjeeling.
-The distance from Darjeeling City and Chota Mangwa is only 35 km.
+If you are coming by train from NJP, you have to book a car, and it takes almost 2.5 hours to cover 64 Km and reach Chota Mangwa via Teesta Bazar.
+And if you are planning to travel by aeroplane, then from Bagdogra airport you will also need to follow the same direction.
+If you stay in Darjeeling, then Chota Mangwa is 1.5 hour of drive from Darjeeling, covering only 35 km.

 Main Attractions and Sightseeing at Chota Mangwa

-If you want to feel the true essence of village life nestled in the lap of the mountain and want to attach with nature, then Chota Mangwa may fulfill your wish.
-The journey towards Chota Mangwa is a wonderful experience and when you will reach there, it will offer complete peace with chilly weather and complete silence of nature.
+If you want to feel the true essence of village life nestled in the lap of the mountain and want to attach to nature, then Chota Mangwa may fulfil your wish.
+The journey towards Chota Mangwa is a wonderful experience, and when you reach there, it will offer complete peace with chilly weather and complete silence of nature.
 If there is a heaven, you can get a glimpse of it at Chota Mangwa.

-The less crowded place is truly nature’s paradise and worth spending a couple of days.
+The less crowded place is truly nature’s paradise and worth spending a couple of days in.
 On top of that, the hospitality of the local people of this eco-friendly village can melt your heart.
-This quiet village has an excellent view of the river Teesta.
-You can witness a magnificent view of Kanchenjungha on a clear sunny day.
+This quiet village has an excellent view of the river Teesta, and you can witness a magnificent view of Kanchenjunga on a clear sunny day.

 Nearby attractions at Chota Mangwa

-- Hiking through the forest trails, one can reach the old monastery that is situated at the Takling Khasmahal Village.
-The way towards the monastery is quite adventurous.
-From the monastery the view of the misty mountains and forest is awesome.
+- One can reach the old monastery situated at the Takling Khasmahal Village through the forest trails.
+The way toward the monastery is quite adventurous.
+From the monastery, the view of the misty mountains and forest is awesome.

 - Teesta river can be seen from a distance.
 The curve of the flow of the river around the mountains is magnificent to look upon.
 If you love photography, this place can be your ideal destination.

-- Hiring a car, you can visit the beautiful Rungli Rungliot Tea Garden and orchid center in Takdah.
-The car may cost Rs 1800 to Rs 2500 for half-day and full-day sightseeing.
+- Hiring a car, you can visit the beautiful Rungli Rungliot Tea Garden and orchid centre in Takdah.
+The car may cost ₹1800 to ₹2500 for half-day and full-day sightseeing.